connexcs/docs/invoice.md

 ![alt text][new-inv-1]

-The Invoice will be generated, this invoice is available for download, you also have the option to email the invoice directly to your customer.
+The Invoice will be generated, this invoice is available for download.

 Login to your Connex account and from the side menu look for "Management" and extend.
 From the "Management" submenu items, select "Invoice".